 Set Sail on our Culebra Tours

-Beat the crowds to Culebra Island on our new, custom Newton power boat, where you can enjoy a less crowded, more comfortable environment compared to other operators in our area that can carry up to 80 passengers.
-Our new vessels are U.S. Coast Guard certified to carry up to 40 passengers maximum.
+Beat the crowds to Culebra Island on our custom Newton power boat, where you can enjoy a less crowded, more comfortable environment compared to other operators in our area that can carry up to 80 passengers.

-Come and enjoy the gem island of Culebra, where snorkeling and beach exploration are unlike anywhere else in the world.
-We first visit one of Culebra’s beautiful reefs and moor for about an hour and a half over a living coral reef.
+Come and GETAWAY to the gem island of Culebra, where snorkeling and beach exploration is unlike anywhere else in the world.
+We first visit one of Culebra’s beautiful reefs and moor for about an hour over a living coral reef.
 Here, you have the opportunity to snorkel over the reef and view numerous tropical fish, sea turtles, and live coral formations.

-Depending on weather and sea conditions our captain may take you to Luis Peña, Carlos Rosario, Melones or Punta Soldado.
+Depending on the weather and sea conditions, our captain may take you to Luis Peña, Carlos Rosario, Melones, or Punta Soldado.
 We then move on to our beach stop.
-Our usual destination is the world-famous Flamenco Beach (rated among the world’s top 10 beaches).
+Our main destination is the world-famous Flamenco Beach (rated among the world’s top 10 beaches).

 - Please contact us at (787) 860-7327 if you have questions or concerns

 Villa Marina Yacht Harbor is located at Sardinera beach in the municipality of Fajardo, on Puerto Rico’s northeastern coast.
-Our “On the Way” Power Boat is waiting for you at Dock M-20.
-The trip by car from metro San Juan can take from 45 minutes to an hour depending on traffic conditions.
+Our vessel is waiting for you at M-21 Villa Marina Yacht Harbor.
+The trip by car from metro San Juan can take from 45 minutes to an hour, depending on traffic conditions.